Haskeeb265/obsidian-vault/1 - Rough Notes/Careers in Cybersecurity.md

 - Compile reports and documents regarding the safety of networks, security issues, and their solutions plus the measures taken in response
 - Develop security plans and conduct research of new tools and methods to stay up to date with counter security methods.

+## Security Engineer
+Security engineers develop and implement security solutions using historical and current threats and vulnerability data of a company.
+They're duties include circumventing a wide breadth of attacks from web app attacks, network attacks, to evolving threats.

+- Testing and screening security solutions across software
+- Monitor network and report to update system security
+- Identification of systems needed for optimal security.

+##

 #### References
 [[Careers in Cybersecurity (TryHackMe)]]